 After a trip to Canada, Richardson returned to Cambridge with even more clarity.
 “It was the first experience of feeling perfectly normal and human,” she told Ebony magazine in 1964.
 “It was as if a big burden was lifted from my shoulders.”

-She wanted other Black men and women to experience that freedom from fear, inaccessibility and disenfranchisement too.
+She wanted other Black men and women to experience that freedom from fear, inaccessibility and disenfranchisement, too.
 Her focus for CNAC, from early on, was on the action.
-Demanding jobs, healthcare resources and safe, equitable housing, she felt, aligned with the desegregation that was happening, albeit reluctantly, in other parts of the country but remained elusive for Cambridge’s Black residents, who comprised one-third of the town’s population of 12,000.
+Demanding jobs, health care resources and safe, equitable housing, she felt, aligned with the desegregation that was happening, albeit reluctantly, in other parts of the country but remained elusive for Cambridge’s Black residents, who made up one-third of the town’s population of 12,000.

 Cambridge is located along the Eastern Shore of the storied Chesapeake Bay about an hour from Annapolis.
-Prominent civil rights leaders working on a national scope dismissed the unrest in the tiny town—even Dr. Martin Luther King, Jr., refused Richardson’s initial request for help—because they mistakenly believed that the most urgent turmoil existed only in southern states well below the Mason-Dixon Line.
-(Three years later King would expand his focus to the North and announce his Chicago Freedom Movement.)
-The protests in Maryland would eventually be dubbed the “Cambridge Riots,” the first major civil rights event to erupt outside of the Deep South and Richardson was the central figure and mastermind of negotiations with local and national government officials.
+Prominent civil rights leaders working on a national scope dismissed the unrest in the tiny town—even Martin Luther King Jr. refused Richardson’s initial request for help—because they mistakenly believed that the most urgent turmoil existed only in southern states well below the Mason-Dixon Line.
+(Three years later, King would expand his focus to the North and announce his Chicago Freedom Movement.)
+The protests in Maryland would eventually be dubbed the “Cambridge Riots,” the first major civil rights event to erupt outside of the Deep South, and Richardson was the central figure and mastermind of negotiations with local and national government officials.

 “[History likes] to call them riots, but they were shoot-outs.
 Because at night, cars would come by shooting at our houses,” she told us.
 “It was more like a war.
 I mean, there were times when you couldn’t even go out in the street because the shooting back and forth was so bad.”